1. Support and enforce your employee's reporting and adherence to the leave process.

 If your employee has not contacted you about returning to work or the need for additional time off prior to the expiration of their current approved leave, please reach out to your employee five business days prior to their scheduled return date to verify your employee is ready and able to return to work.

 Employees must contact you and Sedgwick to request an extension prior to the expiration of their current leave.
 If you are unable to reach your employee, please contact the PG&E Leave Team, your HR Business Partner or Labor Relation Specialist and/or your employee's Sedgwick case specialist for possible alternative contact information.

-- If your employee falls under a DOT classification and has been off work for greater than 30 days, you must email DOT & Regulatory Compliance one week prior to your employee's scheduled return to work date in order to make the appropriate and required arrangements for a pre-duty testing.
+- If your employee falls under a DOT classification and has been off work for greater than 30 days, you must email DOT & Regulatory Compliance two weeks prior to your employee's scheduled return to work date in order to make the appropriate and required arrangements for a pre-duty testing.